 We are a member of CDP, which allows us access to environmental data for all companies that report to CDP.
-Through our membership, we participate in collaborative engagements, such as the CDP nondisclosure campaign (NDC).
+Through our membership, we participate in collaborative engagements, such as the CDP Non-Disclosure Campaign (NDC).
 The NDC aims to drive further corporate transparency around climate change, deforestation and water security by encouraging companies to respond to CDP's disclosure requests.
-In 2023, we joined the CDP Science-Based Targets (SBT) Campaign, to encourage portfolio companies to commit to and set 1.5°C-aligned science-based targets.